Sulcata Tortoise vs Tegu: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Sulcata Tortoise and Tegu.
 Sulcata Tortoise requires moderate levels of exercise and engagement, while Tegu needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With similar activity needs, the time commitment is roughly equal, so the decision hinges on other factors.
 Sulcata Tortoise owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Tegu.
 Under-exercised reptiles of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Sulcata Tortoise and Tegu.
 Sulcata Tortoise has moderate grooming needs, while Tegu requires moderate maintenance.
 Professional grooming costs reflect these differences: Sulcata Tortoise owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Tegu.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Beyond professional grooming, at-home maintenance includes regular surface checks, hydration support, nail care, and oral-health observation.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these reptiles.

 Best for Low-Maintenance Owners